rootslab/train/Readme.md

  * NOTE: when queue size was 0, the callback will be immediately executed
  * with args: ( null, 0 ).
  *
- * NOTE: on iteration, the size is fixed to the current queue size, then
+ * NOTE: on iteration, the size is fixed to the current queue size,
- * it is possible to push other elements to the queue tail, these elements
+ * then it is possible to push other elements to the tail, these
- * are not affected by iteration.
+ * added elements are not affected by iteration.
  */
 Train#iterate( Function fn [, Object scope, [, Function cback [, Boolean evict ] ] ] ) : Train